asyncgui/asyncgui/sphinx/intro.rst

 They may be different each other but all of them have in common is that they are not suitable for GUI programs.
 I'm not saying "Having a GUI library and an async library coexist in the same thread is problematic due to their individual event loops".
-In fact, Kivy_ and BeeWare_ have adapted themselves to work with async libraries, PyGame_ doesn't even have an event loop so you could implement it as an async loop, :mod:`tkinter` and PyQt_ seem to have 3rd party libraries that allow them to work with async libraries.
+In fact, Kivy_ and BeeWare_ have adapted themselves to work with async libraries, PyGame_ doesn't even own an event loop and expects the user to implement one so you could do that using an async loop, :mod:`tkinter` and PyQt_ seem to have 3rd party libraries that allow them to work with async libraries.
 Even if none of them are your options, Trio has `special mode`_ that makes it run without interfering with other event loop.
 Therefore, I think it's safe to say that the coexisting problem has been already solved.